of Players

 In a better world, I’d be really conflicted about Catan Universe.
 I would explain the difficulties in weighing the shady gold purchasing tactics vs a really strong implementation, and discuss how difficult it is to rectify those two into a single score.

 Unfortunately, the implementation is decidedly average, so there’s not much of a struggle to wrap things up.
 The gold purchasing system is shady, at best, and should have been fixed a long time ago (I generously say “fixed”, implying it wasn’t a strategic decision to have the “odd” pricing), there are no excuses for that.
 The way they have chosen to divy up the free versus the paid portions is also frustrating.
 Did they really need to lock out four player games?
-Or the ability to specific a timeout in custom online games?
+Or the ability to specify a timeout in custom online games?
 It’s a very frustrating system seemingly designed to annoy players into purchasing the full game.

 The actual implementation is mostly decent, as things look pretty good, there is a ton of content, rating system, and so on.
 However, there are too many issues to ignore.
 Connection issues lead the pack here, but there are many small things that eventually add up, such as freezes, screen tilting issues, and so on.